Military Move to Hampton Roads, Virginia? Explore These 6 Communities

 While out house hunting in the Hampton Roads area, you might hear a military spouse share a statement of approval about their residence in Chesapeake.
-From new construction to new-to-you homes, the Western Branch area includes a pleasing selection of housing inventory.
-From street to street, you’ll note several walking and running trails, often edging the wilderness of the serene wetlands nearby.
+From new construction to new-to-you homes, the Western Branch area includes a wide range of housing inventory.
+From street to street, you’ll note walking and running trails, often edging the wilderness of the serene wetlands nearby.
 With good schools and good amenities, you’ll understand why so many military families choose to call Chesapeake home.

-Sports, dance, martial arts, Scouts--no matter what your children prefer to do, you can find every activity imaginable in the Western Branch area.
+Sports, dance, martial arts, Scouts—no matter what your children prefer to do, you can find every activity imaginable in the Western Branch area.
 Homes in Chesapeake tend to fit a large family.
 Also, the residences have plenty of outdoor room to roam with spacious yards and well-groomed local parks.
-From a Western Branch address, you can wind your way to a bevvy of Hampton Roads military installations in Portsmouth, Suffolk, Norfolk, Virginia Beach and Southern Chesapeake.

 As reviews on Military Town Advisor detail,

 "Western Branch is part of Chesapeake, but the less crowded section.
 I-664 runs through this neck of Chesapeake, making easy access to Newport News and Norfolk (Portsmouth) shipyards, Naval Hospital Portsmouth, and the Portsmouth Coast Guard base.
 Western Branch has great schools, parks, and plenty of shopping options.
 As a family community, there are many soccer, baseball and football leagues, scouting groups, dance groups, and clubs to keep your children busy.
 Recreation includes parks and hiking trails along the old rail lines."